laitanawe/intro-to-bash/setup.md

 You need to download some files to follow this lesson.

 1. Download [shell-lesson-data.zip][zip-file] and move the file to your Desktop and navigate to your desktop from the command line.
-2. cd ~/Desktop
+2. In the terminal, type `cd ~/Desktop`
-3. unzip shell-lesson-data.zip
+3. `unzip shell-lesson-data.zip`
-4. Unzip/extract the file.
+4. Make sure you unzip/extract the file.
    **Let your instructor know if you need help with this step**.
    You should end up with a new folder called **`shell-lesson-data`** on your Desktop.